 In the interest of full disclosure I rarely, if ever, advise my clients to speak with an insurance adjuster for a recorded statement.
 I have found that, for the most part, these recorded statements have not been in the best interest of my clients – but have more to do with obtaining information that the insurance company could potentially use later to try to minimize payment or deny a claim altogether.
 All cases and facts are different, so it is important you talk with an experienced personal injury attorney before giving information to the insurance company.

-But if you do happen to speak with an adjuster, you can be assured they are trained in active listening.
+But if you do happen to speak with a car insurance adjuster, you can be assured they are trained in active listening.
 It is important that what you say to them is true, factual, succinct, and not editorialized as in “He came out of nowhere.”

 We have former insurance adjusters on our staff who worked for insurance companies for many years before they came to us.
 They tell us the inside joke among adjusters is they want to know where Nowhere is.
 Claiming someone “came out of nowhere” may lead an adjuster to wonder if you were paying attention.